|Children and Young People’s Mental Health|

 Sheffield Futures provides advice and other support for young people aged 13+.
 Parent groups are run by a range of services and are an effective way to get help and support for children with behaviour problems.

 The NHS Child and Adolescent Mental Health Service (CAMHS) is part of the Sheffield Children’s NHS Foundation Trust.
 It provides an assessment, treatment and consultation service for families in which there is a child with a severe or long-standing mental health problem.
-The three locally based community CAMHS teams currently see children and young people up to their 16th birthday, referred by the family GP, a social worker or educational psychologist.
+The two locally based community CAMHS teams currently see children and young people up to the age of 16, referred by the family GP, a social worker or educational psychologist.

 It is often helpful for carers who are concerned about the mental health of a child to talk to people already in their networks, for example the teacher or health visitor.
 Their GP may also be able to help particularly where the problem is more severe and a referral to CAMHS may be needed.